 David S Pilliod

-My research focuses on evaluating effects of disturbances, such as wildfire and invasive species, and effectiveness of restoration in a variety of terrestrial and aquatic ecosystems.
+My research focuses on species conservation, habitat management, and effectiveness of restoration in a variety of terrestrial and aquatic ecosystems.
+I also co-lead the Pacific Northwest Environmental DNA Laboratory.

 I lead a team of scientists that develop tools and models to improve understanding of ecological systems and solve challenging problems in natural resource management.
-We primarily address questions related to wildlife habitat, species conservation, and restoration.
+We primarily address questions related to species conservation, wildlife habitat, and restoration.
+We combine molecular methods, remote sensing, field studies, and statistical modeling.
 Our research team also develops data management and decision support systems to facilitate adaptive management, especially in western rangelands.
 We primarily work on issues affecting the Intermountain West and Great Basin regions of the U.S.

 Professional Experience